topherdea/courses-intro-to-cluster-analysis/chapter1.md

 This graph was created using ggvis.
 Check out the course on ggvis!

-Which cluster has the best mileage in relation to it's displacement volume?
+Which cluster has the best mileage?

 *** =instructions
 - 1